kirru2198/Ansible/1_Configuration_Management.md

 # Understanding Configuration Management

 ## Introduction
-We need to understand how we are installing and configuring applications.
+We need to understand how we are installing and configuring (= making changes) applications.
 This can be done using Terraform, but with some caveats.
 The answer to whether Terraform is suitable for configuration management is both yes and no.

 ## What is Configuration Management?
 Configuration management is the process of installing, modifying, or removing software and making changes to a system.
 For example, if I want to install Apache on an EC2 instance, the process typically involves: